arjones/vagrant-spark-zeppelin/README.md

 There is actually a binary distribution available today for Zeppelin [here](http://zeppelin.apache.org/download.html).
 So we edited the installation scripts.
 I have done most of the work so it is not too much of a hassle.

+**NB : DON'T LAUNCH the install scripts individually, it will install the software locally and not in your virtual machines.**

 #####a.
 Understand the virtual machine build process

 Since this is a vagrant environment, when you use `$ vagrant up` it reads the `Vagrantfile` first.
 Now try to guess how the virtual machine is built by following along the lines of the Vagrantfile.

-_Done : if you found the answer, the script to edit should be obvious._
+_Done : understand which scripts to edit when tweaking the files._

 #####b.
-Tweak the install script to have the binary Zeppelin 0.6.2 installed
+Check the install script to have the binary Zeppelin 0.6.2 installed

 First, create a new branch (name it as you like).
 New feature = new branch, always, so your master branch is ALWAYS stable.

 If you have already launched `$ vagrant up`, you should have a running zeppelin virtual machine displayed in VirtualBox.
 The command `$ vagrant destroy` should remove it.
-With those two commands, you can relaunch your virtual machine as you wish (you also have `$ vagrant halt` if you only want to stop the virtual machine but not destroy it)
+With those two commands, you can relaunch your virtual machine as you wish (you also have `$ vagrant halt` if you only want to stop the virtual machine but not destroy it, and `$ vagrant reload` to restart the VM)

-_Done : Try to edit the necessary code to get a vagrant virtual machine with Zeppelin 0.6.2._
+_Done : There is a commented line to install spark-csv in the scripts, uncomment it to get spark-csv for future exercises._

 #####c.
 Push back to Github